MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Remove-SmbGlobalMapping.md

 ### Example 1: Remove an SMB global mapping

-This command removes an SMB global mapping for the "G:" drive to an SMB share.
+This command removes an SMB global mapping for the indicated drive to an SMB share.

 ```powershell
 Remove-SmbGlobalMapping -LocalPath G: